-We have dedicated over 25 years of experience in the design and manufacture of environmental monitoring solutions within historical buildings to support conservators in their quest to preserve and restore external and internal structures.
+We have dedicated over 25 years of experience in the design and manufacture of environmental monitoring solutions within historical buildings to support conservators in their quest for historic preservation.

 Building Monitoring and Control | Environmental Mapping | Structural Deterioration Detection

 Manufactured by Hanwell | Ellab

 Temperature & Humidity

 Works of art including materials such as metal, dyes and textiles

 Measuring relative humidity for conservation of historical buildings and their collections assist conservators, conservation officers and property managers with reducing the biological activity, and acceleration of chemical deterioration processes.

 Hanwell’s data loggers and radio transmitters are well established within the Heritage sector for assisting with managing these issues.
 The ML4106 and ML4114 radio transmitters provide users with accurate tools to wirelessly monitor temperature and humidity levels together.